Killer Image

 Killer Image is a 1992 independent Canadian suspense film directed by David Winning.
 It stars Michael Ironside and John Pyper-Ferguson.
 The story centers on two brothers, one a powerful senator, one a ruthless killer.
 A photographer captures images of the politician in a compromising position and is murdered.
 Now his brother has discovered the film and wants vengeance.

-Plot synopsis
+Plot

 When Max Oliver (John Pyper-Ferguson) learns his photographer brother has been killed, he suspects it was no random murder.
 And when he finds his brothers' last photos of a powerful senator (M. Emmet Walsh) and a prostitute, Max gets a clear picture of a deadly political cover-up.
 Seeking to expose his brother's killer, Max enters a murderous game of cat and mouse, stalked by a cold-blooded assassin (Michael Ironside) who has Max dead in his sights.